Spring (hydrology)

-A spring is a natural exit point at which groundwater emerges out of the aquifer and flows onto the top of the Earth's crust (pedosphere) to become surface water.
-It is a component of the hydrosphere as well as a part of the water cycle.
+A spring is a natural exit point at which groundwater emerges from an aquifer and flows across the ground surface as surface water.
+It is a component of the hydrosphere, as well as a part of the water cycle.
 Springs have long been important for humans as a source of fresh water, especially in arid regions which have relatively little annual rainfall.

 Springs are driven out onto the surface by various natural forces, such as gravity and hydrostatic pressure.
 A spring produced by the emergence of geothermally heated groundwater is known as a hot spring.
 The yield of spring water varies widely from a volumetric flow rate of nearly zero to more than 14000 L/s for the biggest springs.

 Formation

 Springs are formed when groundwater flows onto the surface.
 This typically happens when the water table reaches above the surface level, or if the terrain depresses sharply.
 Springs may also be formed as a result of karst topography, aquifers or volcanic activity.
 Springs have also been observed on the ocean floor, spewing warmer, low-salinity water directly into the ocean.

 Springs formed as a result of karst topography create karst springs, in which ground water travels through a network of cracks and fissures—openings ranging from intergranular spaces to large caves, later emerging in a spring.

 The forcing of the spring to the surface can be the result of a confined aquifer in which the recharge area of the spring water table rests at a higher elevation than that of the outlet.
 Spring water forced to the surface by elevated sources are artesian wells.
 This is possible even if the outlet is in the form of a 300 ft cave.
 In this case the cave is used like a hose by the higher elevated recharge area of groundwater to exit through the lower elevation opening.

 Non-artesian springs may simply flow from a higher elevation through the earth to a lower elevation and exit in the form of a spring, using the ground like a drainage pipe.
 Still other springs are the result of pressure from an underground source in the earth, in the form of volcanic or magma activity.
 The result can be water at elevated temperature and pressure, i.e. hot springs and geysers.

 The action of the groundwater continually dissolves permeable bedrock such as limestone and dolomite, creating vast cave systems.